-We know that people have different 2 How have we got better at getting needs.
-In 2021, we didn't think as much the message out and getting our points about imbalances of power.
-As we've learned more about disproportionate heard?
-In 2021, we were excluding many people power, we've been able to plan our resources with more fairness.
-We're talking from campaigning and lobbying.
-Now we've learned new languages that reach more and checking on different needs. more people.
-Naming the communities Diversity of experience has been essenwithin the community has been really tial for better resource planning.
-Before, important.
-Being a woman in the LGBTI+ our resources were channeled in one community versus being a LGBTI+ womdirection.
-Now the whole process of an with a disability is a different experience.
+2 How have we got better at getting the message out and getting our points heard?

+In 2021, we were excluding many people from campaigning and lobbying.
+Now we've learned new languages that reach more people.
+Naming the communities within the community has been really important.
+Being a woman in the LGBTI+ community versus being a LGBTI+ woman with a disability is a different experience.
 Now there is truly more diversity, more life experiences reflected within our lobbying.
-And more perspectives have been better at bringing out more 'truth' And when we engage in public campaigns, everyone sees that there is more than a single homogenous 'community'.
+And more perspectives have been better at bringing out more 'truth'.
+And when we engage in public campaigns, everyone sees that there is more than a single homogenous 'community'.